- By appointment

 Adrienne serves on the Board of Directors for the American College Dance Association and the Alabama Dance Council.
 She is a member of the National Dance Educators Organization and EastWest Somatics, and a former member of the American Dance Asylum, a post-modern dance company specializing in site-specific work.

 In addition to her work in dance and theatre, Adrienne works professionally as a musician and serves as a collaborative pianist for the Department of Music at Auburn University.
-She is also an affiliate of Auburn University's Women's Studies Program.
+She is also an affiliate of Auburn University's Women's and Gender Studies Program.